p2p/bitcoin-exchange/README.md

 ## P2P-model
 We should decide on which P2P-model to use:
-* One worldwide blockchain for the orders.
+* One worldwide blockchain for all virtual exchanges and their orders.
 * Isolated blockchains for each virtual exchange (similiar to bittorrent, peers can choose which torrents to seed).
 This model would probably result in faster order processing but less stable and secure - but still better than centralized exchanges.
 Another benefit is that miners can actively discriminate virtual exchanges with bad reputation and instead provide their computing power to trustable virtual exchanges.

 ## Market type